 Many factors influence the increase in taxes when you install an inground pool on your home property.
 Normally, your home’s facilities are assessed each year.

 But the main factor that influences the cost of the tax is the property appraiser’s estimate and all the tax parameters that vary from state to state.

 For example, US News & World Report has calculated that, in most states, an inground pool installation can increase the value and tax burden by 6% to 7%.

 In addition, increasing the cost or monetary value of the home also influences the sales tax.
-If your house used to cost $100,000 and now with a pool, it costs $1500,000; you will earn $50,000 when you sell it.
+If your house used to be worth $100,000 and now with a pool, it is worth $150,000; you will earn $50,000 when you sell it.

-Therefore, you will have to report your taxes as a regular income of $50,000; therefore, you will have to pay taxes for it.
-But it does not mean that it is impossible to sell it, since, having paid them, you will have a good profit.
+Therefore, you will have to report your taxes as a regular income of $50,000; and you will have to pay taxes for it.
+But it does not mean that it is impossible to sell it, as, since you have paid them, you will make a good profit.

 Does it affect the property insurance costs?

-Because the house’s value has increased due to the installation of a permanent asset, you will have to increase the cost of your insurance if it is an inground pool.
+Because the house’s value has increased due to the installation of a permanent asset, you will have to increase the cover of your insurance if it is an inground pool.